 They may find it hard to escape the inevitable comparisons and, next time around, they might want to add some extra colours (harp, perhaps) to the sonic texture, but as long they keep coming up with numbers like ‘Mole Hill’ (which features Jenkins on both violin and viola), they’re assured of a dedicated following.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the BEATRIX PLAYERS – Magnified link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the BEATRIX PLAYERS – Magnified link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]